zowe/docs-site/docs/user-guide/uninstall.md

 1. Open a command line window.

-    **Note:** If you do not want to delete the Zowe CLI profiles from your PC, go to Step 5.
+    **Note:** If you do not want to delete the Zowe CLI profiles from your computer, go to Step 5.

 2. List all profiles that you created for a [Command Group](cli-usingcli.html#zowe-cli-command-groups) by issuing the following command: